DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 it can be better.
 I believe that a new direction might lead to movement with greater potential.

 This critique elucidates the ethical and political reasons why radically cutting ties with a number of the philosophical underpinnings of the profession and becoming a traitor prophet might be necessary for physiotherapy.

 ### The Evangelical Fundamentalist Physiotherapists

-Believers in “Evidence-Based Practice” have discussed at length how a relatively sizable proportion of the profession practices using outdated modalities and rituals despite overwhelming evidence that many of these interventions are no better than placebo (ref).
+Believers in “Evidence-Based Practice” have discussed at length how a relatively sizable proportion of the profession practices using outdated modalities and rituals despite overwhelming evidence that many of these interventions are no better than placebo [^6].
 Snakeoil Salesman.
 They insist “I see it work!” as they continue their faith healing.

 Thank you Plato!
 It is the ontological obsession with identity we take for granted which has led us to this